lrdj/cc/_posts/2025-07-23-Voltaire-reinstated.md

 # Voltaire Returns to Columbia: "In This Best of All Possible Settlements"

-> A letter from the archives of Enlightenment satire, July 2025
->
-> From the desk of François-Marie Arouet, recently reinstated
-> as satirical fellow of Columbia’s Department of Institutional Realignment
+_A letter from the archives of Enlightenment satire, July 2025<br>From the desk of François-Marie Arouet, recently reinstated as satirical fellow of Columbia’s Department of Institutional Realignment_
->

 Dear Citizens of the University,